Gardens play a significant role in our daily lives, providing a space for relaxation and connection with nature.

 The Blue tit is an attractive bird due to its vibrant mix of white, yellow, blue, and green feathers.

-It has a varied diet that includes caterpillars, insects, nuts, and seeds.
-During summer and spring, they primarily feed on invertebrates.
+Its diet includes caterpillars, insects, nuts, and seeds.
+During summer and spring, it primarily feeds on invertebrates.

 Known for their friendly nature, these colorful birds are often seen in gardens and parks.